 - The US Navy used the ship Intrepid as a fire ship to attack the Barbary Pirates of Tripoli, in 1803.
 The attack was unsuccessful, but the same ship had been used shortly before to detonate the captured USS Philadelphia in the same harbor.

 - British amphibious attack on the heavily defended docks of Saint-Nazaire in occupied France; taking place during the night of 28 March 1942 during the Second World War.
 A destroyer carrying tons of explosives hidden inside it was rammed into the exposed caisson of the Normandie Dock.
-Operation Chariot, the St. Nazaire Raid
+Operation Chariot, the St. Nazaire Raid.
+While it took a while to explode after the crash, it wiped out several hundred German soldiers and knocked the whole dock out of commission for the remainder of the war.

 - In 1770 at Chesma almost the entire Turkish fleet was wiped out by a single Russian brander, demonstrating just how unsafe wooden powder kegs tightly packed in a small harbor can be.